acm-cmu/awap-dashboard-2026/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 To deploy, make sure someone with access to Vercel deploys the app due to deployment protection.
+Don't be stupid here.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This